Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Meanwhile, 15% of people register 15 days before the event.

-59% of the people register for webinars when less than a week is left.
+59% of people register for webinars when there is less than a week left.
 This shows that the majority of the attendees register for the webinar within a week.

 Further, 3 in 10 attendees register on the same day as the webinar.

-The following table displays the percentage of registrations recorded in different time frames before the webinar.
+The following table displays the percentage of registrations recorded in various time frames leading up to the webinar.

 Webinar Content Statistics